Who we are

 We may use your personal information to:

 We may use your personal information for internal teaching purposes or to monitor, evaluate, plan and improve the services we provide.
-We will only use de-identified information (information that does not contain any personal details that may reasonably identify you) for these purposes.
+We will only use de-identified information (information that does not contain any personal details that may reasonably identify you) for these purposes, unless the service we provide is to you.

 Entities undertaking research (such as Cancer Councils, universities and pharmaceutical companies) periodically request data from our medical records.
 We will only provide identified data in response to these requests when authorised to do so by the Privacy Act 1988 (Cth).